Now accepting Telehealth appointments.

 ADHD can severely impact your child’s progress at school, and continue to affect their life as an adult.
-If you suspect your child has ADHD, Nashville Brain Institute in Nashville, Brentwood, and Hermitage, Tennessee, can help.
+If you suspect your child has ADHD, Nashville Brain Institute in Nashville, Brentwood, Goodlettsville, and Hermitage, TN, can help.
 Tianlai Tang, MD, and the team of mental health experts can diagnose ADHD and prepare a customized treatment program to help your child flourish.
 Call Nashville Brain Institute today to schedule a consultation or book an appointment online.

 ADHD (attention-deficit hyperactivity disorder) begins during childhood but can affect people for the rest of their lives.
 It’s a developmental disorder that causes behavioral problems in children that are often undiagnosed.
 Children might get labeled as disruptive at school and present considerable challenges for their parents or guardians.

 The behavioral problems typical of children who have ADHD mean they often get into trouble at school and home, leading to punishments and increasingly difficult relationships.
 If a child who has ADHD receives a diagnosis, it can make a significant difference to their progress during childhood, and also help prepare them for their adult life.

 ADHD symptoms are mostly behavioral.
 You might be struggling to cope with your child, and they might frequently be getting into trouble for their behavior at school.
 Some of the behaviors seen commonly in children who have ADHD include: